 Tom Weaver picks fun at The Mole People in his commentary, and so do his voice associates Jan Alan Henderson and David Schecter.
 But Weaver has been lovingly documenting the picture for decades.
 He fills us in on numerous filming details, aided by access to Universal’s production paperwork.
 He knows how many takes were required for some shots and can identify which stunt man is working in which scene.
 He can even second-guess Cynthia Patrick’s claim that she didn’t know that a stunt man would be pulling her down a canvas Mole Hole in the middle of the set — a stuntman wearing a mask that barely lets him see what he’s doing.
 Weaver interviewed more than a few of the cast and crew, so he has additional input, mostly from contractees that wished they were working on something else.
-John Agar recalled when Rock Hudson, who was by this time a big star in top-of-the-line ‘A’ pix, visited the set.
-He felt humiliated when Rock un-graciously asked, “How’d you get stuck in this thing?”
+John Agar recalled a set visit from Rock Hudson, who was by this time a big star in top-of-the-line ‘A’ pix.
+Agar felt humiliated when Rock un-graciously asked, “How’d you get stuck in this thing?”

 Guest commentator Jan Alan Henderson is an acquaintance from way back, through editor friend Steve Nielson.
 He recounts his relationship with actor John Agar, especially at the end.
 He refers to the famed ‘fan’ gathering in Agar’s honor, to see a then-rare VHS of the actor’s Hand of Death.
 Also claiming a chunk of commentary time is music expert David Schecter, who goes through every cue in detail.
 Unlike other budget Universal productions, most of the (rather good) music for Mole People was composed just for this particular film.
 I would think that Mole People received extra music attention because it was lacking in excitement.
 They had to use every bit of footage to get the film up to minimal theatrical length.
 Without a wall-to-wall underscore, audiences might grow impatient watching the explorers take those long walks through featureless cave tunnels.